infinum/qa-handbook/Automation/Locators/General.md

 Which one to choose?
 You want the most reliable one, pretty much regardless of the strategy.
 If it works 100% of the time (always returns the correct element) that is it.
-Generally, the most reliable one is less prone to change (you don't need to update it often, or at all), and does not slow down your tests execution time too much compared to other strategies.
+Generally, the most reliable one is less prone to change (you don't need to update it often or at all), and does not slow down your test execution time too much compared to other strategies.

 ## A bit more about locators